-- News and reviews of criminal justice developments, activities, and new publications. - Body armor database containing information on all body armor tested by the Technology Assessment Program. - An indexed library of information about criminal justice policy. - Electronic mail and document transfer. - Continuing conferences with other users on key policy and research issues.

-- An opportunity to participate on-line in surveys of emerging issues and practices. - AutoBid software which can be downloaded by users to help police fleet managers select patrol vehicles.
+- News and reviews of criminal justice developments, activities, and new publications. - An indexed library of information about criminal justice policy. - Electronic mail and document transfer. - Continuing conferences with other users on key policy and research issues. - An opportunity to participate on-line in surveys of emerging issues and practices.

-As an example of what is available, the Current News Items of the board presently contains a summary of the National Drug Control Strategy and information on the Drug Information & Strategy Clearinghouse sponsored by the Housing and Urban Development (HUD) Department.
+As an example of what is available, the Current News Items of the board presently contains (1) a current newspaper article on the subject of "Sex for Crack," (2) a summary of the National Drug Control Strategy, and (3) information on the Drug Information & Strategy Clearinghouse sponsored by the Housing and Urban Development (HUD) Department.
 Another option on the bulletin board provides articles on drug trafficking and the relationship between drug use and pretrial misconduct.
 A description of the "Drugs and Crime Resource Package" is also available, including the contents of the package and how to obtain it.